alex-gutev/live_cell_extension/README.md

 * `age`
 * `fullName`

-This allows you to access properties of `Person` objects held on the cell instance.
+This allows you to access properties of `Person` objects held in a cell.

-For example say you have a `ValueCell` holding a `Person`:
+For example, you have a `ValueCell` holding a `Person`:

 ```dart
 final ValueCell<Person> person;